openfaas/openfaas.github.io/_posts/2018-09-06-stateless-microservices.md

 * auto-scaling
 * single-purposed

-Functions are stateless because they do not rely on internal state-machines, stored files or sessions.
-Each call to the function should result in the same end-result.
-They don't have to be strictly idempotent, but they are easier to manage when they are.
+Functions are stateless because they do not rely on internal memory, state-machines, stored files or mounted volumes.
+Subject to external services each call to a function should result in the same end-result.
+Functions don't have to be strictly idempotent, but they are easier to manage when they are.

 Functions are ephemeral because at any point they can be replaced by an identical copy without impacting behaviour.
 This property means that all functions can be managed in the same way - from their health-check to their lifecycle, logging and monitoring.